Healthy Homes Assessment Eastbourne

 What We Do

-As building inspectors, we handle all components of expert home Inspections.
-We’re here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we deal with all the issues that come with professional house inspections.
+We are here to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one and conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing the home.
+We take your investment seriously We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun parts of buying or owning a house.

-We specialise in a range of solutions to make sure that you are fully informed of the condition of any property you may be contemplating buying or selling in addition to other solutions.
+We specialise in a range of solutions to ensure you are completely aware of the state of any property you might be contemplating buying or selling in addition to other solutions.

-We do not just work with you but we also work with some big clients like local councils, banks, and insurance companies.
-Evidently , they are pleased with the peace of mind provided, due to the details included in our reports on building inspections.
+We not only work with you , but we also collaborate with a number of big clients like bank branches, local councils, and insurance companies.
+They clearly appreciate the reassurance provided, thanks to the information provided in our building inspection reports.

-Our systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the Report, you are able to actually see any issues that could be discovered.
-Through our detailed reporting it’s no wonder that we receive so many clients who recommend our services to their family and friends.
+With our systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the report, you are able to actually see any problems that might be found.
+Because of our detailed report, it’s not surprising that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports